guyman70718/cuckoo_loader_gen1/Readme.md

 I will be adding more repos in relation to this project as time goes on.

 ## Whats the name about
-This forms part of a project I am naming kuckoo.
+This forms part of a project I am naming Cuckoo.
 It is taken from the bird that moves into other species nests and lays their own eggs.
 Feels fitting.

 ## credits
 The following repos have been inredibly helpful in getting this working: